 Special Educational Needs (SEND)

 Pupils with Special Educational Needs are supported within the normal classroom environment, but may be withdrawn to work in an ability group, supported by a teacher and teaching assistants.
 A range of outside agencies including educational psychology, learning and language support, speech and language therapists provide advice, support and guidance.
-Our Inclusion Manager (SENCO) is Mrs Hill and her telephone number is 01737 642842, or email: email@example.com.
+Our Inclusion Manager (SENCO) is Mrs Jones and her telephone number is 01737 642842, or email: email@example.com.

 Furzefield has an on-site Specialist Centre for pupils with learning difficulties, which is called the Ocean Centre and currently has places for 14 primary aged children.
 Most of the Ocean Centre’s pupils live outside the school’s catchment area and travel to school by taxi or school bus.